allwiine/drfront-responsive/README.md

 ## Installation
 ```
-npm install drfront-responsive --save
+npm install drfront-responsive --save-dev
 ```

 ## Usage
 Include `node_modules/drfront-responsive/src/sass/` as a path to your sass-build.

 Then you should create your own settings file for the drfront-responsive settings.
-This can be copied from `node_modules/drfront-responsive/src/sass/settings/_settings.scss`
+This can be copied from `node_modules/drfront-responsive/src/sass/settings/_settings.scss`.
+If you dont provide your own settings, drfront-responsive will use the default settings.
+These can be seen in `node_modules/drfront-responsive/src/sass/_global.scss.

 Then import the settings file you created and the drfrontresponsive.scss file into your main sass file.
 ```
 @import "<the-name-you-have-the-config-file";
 @import "drfront-responsive"
 ```